ndatua/Atlanton/README.md

     An overview of the various keys and key-combinations of the keyboard layout.

 * **AIS-manual.pdf** (in the main Atlanton folder)
-    A guide, in Italian, to writing the phonetic alphabet of the *Atlante Italo-Svizzero* using the Atlanton font and keyboard layout.
+    A guide, in Italian, to writing the phonetic alphabet of the *Atlante Italo-Svizzero* using Atlanton.

 ## License

 * **Font Software:** Licensed under the SIL Open Font License (OFL), Version 1.1.